NehemiaAraia/OS-Hardener/README.md

 pip install -e ".[dev]"
 ```

-Lab infrastructure is two EC2 instances behind a security group locked to one IP:
+The lab is two EC2 instances behind a security group locked to one IP:

 ```bash
 terraform init